fixture-py/fixture/docs/source/using-fixture-with-appengine.rst

             assert CommentData.monday_liked_it.comment in response
             assert CommentData.monday_sucked.comment in response

 A :class:`GoogleDatastoreFixture <fixture.loadable.google_datastore_loadable.GoogleDatastoreFixture>` is created with an ``env`` containing the Datastore Entities defined above (``gblog/models.py``).
 The ``TestApp`` is the `WebTest`_ wrapper that allows you to call methods on your app object just like a browser would make requests.
 It also facilities making assertions on the HTTP response returned by the app, among other things.
 Here, the assert statements check that the data loaded during ``TestListEntries.setUp()`` was rendered in HTML.
-By default nose hides stdout so the ``print response`` statement will only show on your screen if there is a failure in the test code.
+By default nose hides stdout so the ``print response`` statement will only print to your shell if the test fails.

 And there you have it.
 Once again, you can download the :ref:`fixture source code <download-fixture>` and view this complete example app in ``fixture/examples/google_appengine_example/``.